- [Soundcard interfacing]

-The lower half of Fig. 19 above is also a PTT circuit.
-The following simple circuit has been used by some:
+The lower half of Fig. 24 above is another PTT circuit.
+The following simple circuit has been used by some folks:

-Note: the above interfaces are only intended for use with a solid-state transmitters!
+Note: the above interfaces are only intended for use with solid-state transmitters!
 Tube transmitters typically have high positive or negative voltage at the keying input - as much as several 100 volt!
 If you want to key such a transmitter with one of the above pulse-detectors, you must add a (simple) high-voltage keyer interface.
 An excellent one is described in ref.
-18 (also available as a kit).
+18 (incl. schematic; also available as a kit).

 Obviously, the problem of keying a CW-transmitter with Hell pulses is nothing new.
 Rudolf Hell and his co-workers (ref.
 23, 29) recommended direct keying with a Feld-Hellschreiber machine only for low power tube transmitters.
 For medium power (up to 100 W) they describe a keying device ("Tastgerät") between the drum contacts and the transmitter's key input.
 The proposed keying circuit takes the continuous 900 Hz tone of the Feld-Hellschreiber (available at the 12-pin round connector of the Feldfernschreiber), transforms its 2 Vpp up to 400 Vpp, and uses a full-wave rectifier tube to rectify this continuous tone.
 Ripple smoothing is done with a simple RC-filter.
 The resulting high DC-voltage is passed through a current-limiting resistor, and used as the grid-blocking voltage of a transmitter's modulator or final stage.
 The Hellschreiber's character-drum contacts (also accessible at the 12-pin connector) are connected across that key input.
 They short the blocking voltage to ground when pixels are transmitted.
 Anode and filament heater power for the rectifier tube is also available at the 12-pin connector.